Clement-Pirelli/IntroToFlutter/dart_basics.md

 var mySavedInt = StoredInt("my/path/here.txt");
-var value = mySavedInt.value; //gets the loaded value mySavedInt = 24; //saves the value to disk
+var value = mySavedInt.value; //gets the loaded value mySavedInt.value = 24; //saves the value to disk
 ```

 As you can see this is useful for providing easy, intuitive classes.